techniklman/beautiful-jekyll/_posts/2017-10-11-change-cloudformer-port.md

 # Add Incoming ports to Security Group

 Now before logging in you need to add incoming port 22 to the Security Group the EC2 is part of.
-You can find this out, but clicking through
+You can find this out, by clicking:

 ![image](https://user-images.githubusercontent.com/32394146/31494921-f128d31a-af87-11e7-9615-5ae5a3b8805f.png)

-Edit to add port 22 Inbound from your IP
+Edit to add port 22 Inbound from your IP (rather than 0.0.0.0/0)

 # Login to the EC2 to change Ports